ankush/ankush.dev/content/posts/neumann_architecture.md

 whether the modest advantages of a floating binary point offset the loss of memory capacity and the increased complexity of the arithmetic and control circuits.

-Von Neumann wasn't entirely sold on why we might need floating-point numbers.
+von Neumann wasn't entirely sold on why we might need floating-point numbers.
 He was quite vocal in his critique of floating-point numbers.
 For better or worse, floating point is now a ubiquitous number type in most systems.

-In another paper, we find Von Neumann's even shaper critique of floating-point:
+In another paper, we find von Neumann's even sharper critique of floating-point:

 > "Besides, the floating binary point represents an effort to render a thorough mathematical understanding of at least part of the problem unnecessary, and